 Most kungfu exponents cannot apply their kungfu techniques in sparring; those who can spar, use Karate, Taekwondo or Kickboxing techniques, not the Kungfu patterns which they may perform beautifully in solo practice.
 With rare exceptions, Taijiquan has virtually become a dance.
 Modern Wushu is a sport.

 The martial arts taught here are generally similar to those taught in the U.S.A., but there are also some shades of difference.
 One, students here, although they also pay fees as in the U.S., regard learning martial arts, especially Kungfu, from their masters as a previllege, whereas those in the U.S. generally regard it as a business deal.
 Hence, the kind of respect shown to the master is different.

 Two, no one in the East would ever think of teaching Kungfu unless he is well trained for many years; in the West especially in Taijiquan and chi kung where being tested in combat seldom happens, one may become an instructor after learning the art for only a few months.

 Three, students here focus on practical work, whereas in the West much time is spent on book study and academic questioning.

 In practice, I emphasize skills instead of form.
-For example, I teach students how to generate energy flow and develop internal force, whereas in most schools the training is mainly on learning kungfu sets.
-I teach studnets how to apply their kungfu patterns for combat, whereas sparring is often absent in the normal ciriculum of most kungfu schools here.
+For example, I teach students how to generate energy flow and develop internal force, whereas in most schools the training is mainly on learning Kungfu sets.
+I teach students how to apply their Kungfu patterns for combat, whereas sparring is often absent in the normal curriculum of most Kungfu schools here.